First Glance: UW’s first opponent, Utah State, is the hottest team in the NCAA tournament

 Coach: Craig Smith (first season with the Aggies.)

-Series record: Washington has a 3-5 all-time record against Utah State.
-The Huskies have only played the Aggies once since 1986, a 75-61 win in the 2006 NCAA Tournament.
+Series record: Washington has a 3-5 record against Utah State.
+The Huskies have played the Aggies only once since 1986, a 75-61 victory in the 2006 NCAA tournament.

 By the numbers